jameshkramer/docs/docs/standard/linq/project-object-graph.md

 # How to project an object graph (LINQ to XML)

-This topic illustrates how to project, or populate, an object graph from XML.
+This example below illustrates how to use C# or Visual Basic to project, or populate, an object graph from XML.

-## Example
+## Example: Populate an object graph from XML

-The following code populates an object graph with the `Address`, `PurchaseOrder`, and `PurchaseOrderItem` classes from the [Sample XML File: Typical Purchase Order (LINQ to XML)](./sample-xml-file-typical-purchase-order-linq-to-xml-1.md) XML document.
+The example populates an object graph with the `Address`, `PurchaseOrder`, and `PurchaseOrderItem` classes from XML document [Sample XML file: Typical purchase order (LINQ to XML)](sample-xml-file-typical-purchase-order.md).

 ```csharp
 class Address